New Jersey Theft by Unlawful Taking

 Criminal Defense Lawyer & Former Prosecutor

-Theft Crimes in New Jersey are divided into numerous individual offenses and one of these offenses is Theft by Unlawful Taking or Disposition.
-An indictment for Theft by Unlawful Taking or Disposition can be a Second Degree, Third Degree or Fourth Degree crime.
-The attorneys at the Law Offices of John F. Marshall are prepared to defend you on these charges.
-Our law firm handles theft cases statewide including in Monmouth County, Hudson County, Union County, Middlesex County, Ocean County, Somerset County, Essex County, Mercer County, and Bergen County, and the lawyers in our office, including John F. Marshall, a former prosecutor in New Jersey, are experienced trial attorneys.
+Theft crimes in New Jersey are divided into numerous individual offenses and one of these offenses is theft by unlawful taking or disposition.
+An indictment for theft by unlawful taking or disposition can be a second-degree, third-degree or fourth-degree crime.
+The attorneys at the Law Offices of Jonathan F. Marshall are prepared to defend you on these charges.
+Our law firm handles theft cases statewide including in Monmouth County, Hudson County, Union County, Middlesex County, Ocean County, Somerset County, Essex County, Mercer County, and Bergen County.
+In addition, the lawyers in our office, including Jonathan F. Marshall, a former prosecutor in New Jersey, are experienced trial attorneys.
 Please do not hesitate to contact our office for a free initial consultation as it is possible that an indictment can be avoided altogether or, if you have already been indicted, we will insure that your interests are protected, charges are dismissed and/or unnecessary penalties are avoided.

 NJ Theft by Unlawful Taking or Disposition Law

 The law is set forth at N.J.S.A.
 2C:20-3 and provides:

 a.
 Movable property.
 A person is guilty of theft if he unlawfully takes, or exercises unlawful control over, movable property of another with purpose to deprive him thereof.

 b.
 Immovable property.
 A person is guilty of theft if he unlawfully transfers any interest in immovable property of another with purpose to benefit himself or another not entitled thereto.